 Surrendering Your Life Insurance Policy for its Cash Surrender Value

 A “surrender” is when you cancel your policy, and in return, you receive the life insurance cash surrender value.
 When this happens, you no longer have life insurance coverage.
 Your ” equity ” will be the amount of money you paid into the account, and interest that has added up over time will be your “equity.”

 Fees When Surrendering Your Life Insurance Policy

 - Any outstanding loan balance or unpaid premiums on the policy

 - Income tax on the money you receive.

 Increase The Death Benefit or Pay The Premiums

-You can choose to use your cash value balance to help pay for your premiums or ask to have your death benefit increased.
+You can use your cash value balance to help pay for your premiums or ask to increase your death benefit.